We are inclusive and intersectional.

 To innovate effectively with the women, parents and communities we seek to serve, it is imperative that we collaborate with a variety of stakeholders.
 We want to ensure that all stakeholders – including mothers, parents, designers, policy makers, caregivers and companies, among others – contribute to the dialogue around this issue.
 This may mean working across lines that some may choose not to cross.
 We do this because we believe that multi-sector collaborations will create lasting solutions for the parents and families at the center of our work.
-(Coming soon: our statement on our goals, our partners, and the WHO Code).
+You can read about our values here and our statement on our goals, our partners, and the WHO Code here.

 We are authentic.